BEING TOO NICE – High Cost (#2)

 Being thoughtful & kind to others, needing companionship, or even going out of our way to be helpful is NOT automatically co-dependence.
 Motivation is what counts.
 (Deserving vs. Rights)

-Some people are more terrified of one than the other – consciously – but the 2 are so deeply connected, they both contribute to ‘over-niceness’ as a way of keeping everyone at bay.
+USES: The seemingly contradictory reasons for people-pleasing is the 2-sided coin of being afraid of independence & at the same time of being dependent.
+Some people are more terrified of one than the other – consciously – but the 2 are so deeply connected, they both contribute to ‘over-niceness’ as a way of feeling ‘safe’.
 (Boundaries & ACoAs #3, re.
-Stayers & Leavers)
+Stayers & Leavers)fear of enmeshment

 SELF-CENTERED?

 If asked, most Co-dependents would swear they’re giving, caring, selfless creatures.
-Their True Self may be all those things & more, but Co-dependent angry-niceness is a defense mechanism, & the motivation for all those ‘helpful’ ways actually comes from the desperate needs of the WIC to shut up the PP in our head!
+Their True Self may be all those things & more, but Co-dependent Angry-niceness is a defense mechanism, & the motivation for all those ‘helpful’ ways actually comes from the desperate needs of the WIC to shut up the PP in our head!
 Not to mention that under all that sweetness lurks a volcano, dormant but deadly.(‘Rescuing)

 • We’re told that we can’t love others until we love ourselves.
 But we were taught that’s selfish & that we don’t deserve it anyway